 On March 5, 23-year-old former Miss Florida and high school teacher Elizabeth Kenyon disappeared.
 Wilder and Kenyon had dated previously; he even asked her to marry him, but she declined.

 Kenyon was last seen by a gas station attendant filling her car.
-The attendant gave a description to authorities which sounded exactly like Wilder.
-The attendant also explained that Kenyon and the man were planning a photo shoot in which Kenyon would model.
+The attendant gave a description to authorities that sounded exactly like Christopher Wilder.
+The attendant also explained that Kenyon and the man were planning a photoshoot in which Kenyon would model.

 Dissatisfied with the progress of the investigation, Kenyon’s parents hired a private investigator.
 When the PI appeared at Wilder’s door questioning him, the murderer was spooked.
 He fled to Meritt Island, two hours north of Boynton Beach.

-Neither Gonzales nor Kenyon has ever been found.
+Neither Gonzales nor Kenyon have ever been found.